rwilliams04/uc-xromm/status.md

+# Status

+See list of [open issues](https://github.com/rcc-uchicago/uc-xromm/issues) for future status.

+---

+## 2014-08-05

+We have a dedicated VM for hosting the XMA Portal at `xromm.rcc.uchicago.edu`.

+Kia provided a list of dependencies for the portal and some have been installed on the VM, but our SysAdmin wants to review the portal's source files before proceeding (to see if all of the listed dependencies are needed?).

+Kia informed us that she needs to add copyright and legalese to the source files before she can make them available.

 ## 2014-07-24

 The RCC team met with Kia via Skype on 2014-07-24.
 Kia provided an overview of the Portal's trial creation and file upload workflow via the web interface.